 What is Physical Distancing?

-Physical distancing is a strategy that appears very effective in slowing the spread of a virus.
+Physical distancing is a strategy that is very effective in slowing the spread of a virus.
 By keeping a “clear zone” around and between people (roughly 6 feet) the transmission of droplets from someone speaking, singing, coughing and/or sneezing becomes less likely.
 The most common form of transmission of COVID-19 occurs after you have been exposed to these droplets and you bring your hands to your face.
 This is why frequent hand washing and using sanitizer is so important.
 Transmission between family members living in close quarters is common and may be the greatest source of transmission.

 How Do I Know if I Am Contagious?

 What is the Course of the Virus?

 There is no single presentation of COVID.
 Some people who test positive report having fever, cough, and shortness of breath or feelings of tightness of the chest.
 Some have mild versions of these symptoms and other more intense.
 Some lose a sense of taste or smell while others have no symptoms at all.
 People who have medical conditions such as high blood pressure, obesity, immune disorders and any problems with their lungs (including currently smoking, vaping, or having smoked in the past) may be more at risk for developing a severe case of COVID-19 that might require hospitalization, intubation, or ventilation.

 What Sources of Information Can I Trust?